 The UE shall not transmit anything on the resources configured by configuredGrantConfig if the higher layers did not deliver a transport block to transmit on the resources allocated for uplink transmission without grant.

 A set of allowed periodicities P are defined in [12, TS 38.331].
-The higher layer parameter cg-nrofSlots provides the number of consecutive slots allocated within a configured grant period.
-The higher layer parameter cg-nrofPUSCH-InSlot provides the number of consecutive PUSCH allocations within a slot, where the first PUSCH allocation follows the higher layer parameter timeDomainAllocation for Type 1 PUSCH transmission or the higher layer configuration according to [10, TS 38.321], and UL grant received on the DCI for Type 2 PUSCH transmissions, and the remaining PUSCH allocations have the same length and PUSCH mapping type, and are appended following the previous allocations without any gaps.
+The higher layer parameters cg-nrofSlots and [nrofSlots_InCGperiod], provide the number of consecutive slots allocated within a configured grant period.
+If cg-nrofSlots if configured, the higher layer parameter cg-nrofPUSCH-InSlot provides the number of consecutive PUSCH allocations within a slot, where the first PUSCH allocation follows the higher layer parameter timeDomainAllocation for Type 1 PUSCH transmission or the higher layer configuration according to [10, TS 38.321], and UL grant received on the DCI for Type 2 PUSCH transmissions, and the remaining PUSCH allocations have the same length and PUSCH mapping type, and are appended following the previous allocations without any gaps.
 The same combination of start symbol and length and PUSCH mapping type repeats over the consecutively allocated slots.
+If [nrofSlots_InCGperiod] is configured, the PUSCH allocation in each consecutive slot follows the higher layer parameter timeDomainAllocation for Type 1 PUSCH transmission or the higher layer configuration according to [10, TS 38.321], and UL grant received in the DCI for Type 2 PUSCH transmissions.

 For operation with shared spectrum channel access, and when the higher layer parameter semiStaticChannelAccessConfigUE is not configured, where a UE is performing uplink transmission with configured grants in contiguous OFDM symbols on all resource blocks of an RB set, for the first such UL transmission the UE determines a duration of a cyclic prefix extension Text to be applied for transmission according to [4, TS 38.211] where the index for Δi [4, TS 38.211] is chosen randomly from a set of values configured by higher layers according to the following rule: